-Another modification of GR is massive gravity theories.
+Another modification of GR is represented by massive gravity theories.
 From the perspective of modern particle physics, graviton is a massless spin-2 particle in GR.
-In order to to endow mass to the graviton, massive gravity is introduced by Fierz and Pauli in 1939 \cite{FP}.
-It is notable that this theory included massive graviton in flat space (linear level) where in non-flat background\ (non-linear level) encountered with the Boulware-Deser ghost \cite{BD}.
-Fortunately, a version of ghost-free massive theory was proposed by de Rham, Gabadadze and Tolley which known as dGRT massive gravity \cite {dRG,dRGT,dRGTI,dRGTII}.
+In order to endow mass to the graviton, massive gravity was introduced by Fierz and Pauli in 1939 \cite{FP}.
+It is notable that this theory included massive graviton in flat space (linear level) where in non-flat background\ (non-linear level) it encountered the Boulware-Deser ghost \cite{BD}.
+Fortunately, a version of the ghost-free massive theory was proposed by de Rham, Gabadadze and Tolley which is known as dGRT massive gravity \cite {dRG,dRGT,dRGTI,dRGTII}.
 In ref. \cite{Kareeso}, the mass-radius ratio bounds for compact objects have been studied in this gravity.
 Also, Yamazaki et al. \cite{Yamazaki}, discussed the boundary conditions for the relativistic stars and obtained the mass-radius relation of stars in this gravity.
 Black hole solutions and their thermodynamical quantities in the dRGT theory were investigated in refs. \cite {BHMassI,BHMassII,BHMassIII,BHMassIV,BHMassV,BHMassVI,BHMassVII,BHMassVIII,BHMassIX,BHMassX,BHMassXI} .

-It is notable that, modification of reference metric related to the physical metric of spacetime leads to the possibility of introduction of different classes of dRGT like massive gravity \cite{dRGTII}.
-One of the massive theories of gravity proposed by Vegh \cite{Vegh}, which is applied in gauge/gravity duality.
-In other words, this theory is similar to dRGT massive gravity with a difference in its reference metric which is a singular one.
+It is notable that, modification of reference metric related to the physical metric of spacetime leads to the possibility of introduction of different classes of dRGT-like massive gravity \cite{dRGTII}.
+One of the massive theories of gravity is proposed by Vegh \cite{Vegh}, which is applied in gauge/gravity duality.
+In other words, this theory is similar to the dRGT massive gravity with a difference in its reference metric which is a singular one.
 Graviton in Vegh's massive gravity may behave like a lattice and exhibits a Drude peak \cite{Vegh}.
-In addition, it was shown that for an arbitrary singular metric, this theory of massive gravity is ghost-free and stable \cite{ZhangL}.
+In addition, it was shown that for an arbitrary singular metric, this theory of massive gravity is ghost free and stable \cite{ZhangL}.